Published & Forthcoming Papers

 Snapshots from the study:

 Above: In a survey experiment, most households thought they paid the average property tax rate, even though that is rarely true.
-When given accurate information, they adjusted their beliefs sharply.
+When given accurate information, they adjusted their beliefs accordingly.

 Where Do My Tax Dollars Go?